hkulsgaard/nifti_tools/README.md

 ### Functions and parameters

 This repository provides a set of functions ready to be applied to nifti images.
-Every function starts with a dash (-) followed by a blank space, the function name and a colon punctuation(:).
-Then, each parameter should be listed with a tab space, the parameter's name, colon punctuation(:), a blank space and, finally, the value.
+Every function starts with a dash `"-"` followed by a blank space, the function name and a colon punctuation `":"`.
+Then, each parameter should be listed with a tab space, the parameter's name, colon punctuation `":"`, a blank space and, finally, the value.
 Note that code identation is fundamental here.

 Example:
 ```yaml